peterguy/brew-install-sourcegraph-admin/README.md

 Upgrades look hairy.
 Need to evaluate that more thoroughly

 resources requirements are large, which could lead to frustrating failures for someone who doesn't understand them.
 Maybe there's a way to gracefully scale down/back; remove features or something.

+# hare-brained ideas
+- make a "Desktop" version of SG that installs as an app, maybe with `brew install --cask`, or jsut by downloading a dmg.

+# Notes
+why do I need a github access token to access public repositories?
+What about Subversion hosts?
+Doesn't lok like Subversion is supported?